Privacy Policy

 Legal Basis

-Since 2009, there have been the so-called “Cookie Guidelines”.
-These state that the storage of cookies requires your consent (Article 6(1)(a) GDPR).
-However, there are still very different reactions to these guidelines within EU countries.
-In Austria, however, this directive was implemented in § 165 para.
-3 of the Telecommunications Act (2021).
-In Germany, the Cookie Guidelines were not implemented as national law.
-Instead, the implementation of this directive was largely carried out in § 15 para.
-3 of the Telemedia Act (TMG), which was replaced by the Digital Services Act (DDG) in May 2024.
+Since 2009, there have been so-called “cookie guidelines.”
+These state that the storage of cookies requires consent (Article 6(1)(a) GDPR) from you.
+Within the EU countries, however, there are still very different reactions to these guidelines.
+In Austria, however, this guideline was implemented in Section 165(3) of the Telecommunications Act (2021).
+In Germany, the cookie guidelines were not implemented as national law.
+Instead, this guideline was largely implemented in Section 15(3) of the Telemedia Act (TMG), which was replaced by the Digital Services Act (DDG) in May 2024.

 Web Hosting Introduction